ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

 Minikube
 --------

-The generic installation instructions are available at https://kubernetes.io/docs/tasks/tools/install-minikube/.
 Minikube requires that you have kubectl installed.
+Installation instructions follow from the link below.

 .. code:: bash